siv2r/bip-frost-signing/README.md

 Similarly, the test vectors that exercise the unimplemented features should be re-interpreted to expect an error, or be skipped if appropriate.

 ### Key Generation

-todo: introduce min_particiapnts and max_pariticipant constants here
+We distinguish between two public key types, namely _plain public keys_, the key type traditionally used in Bitcoin, and _X-only public keys_.
+Plain public keys are byte strings of length 33 (often called _compressed_ format).
+In contrast, X-only public keys are 32-byte strings defined in [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).

+FROST generates signatures that are verifiable as if produced by a single signer using a secret key _s_ with the corresponding public key.
+As a threshold signing protocol, the group secret key _s_ is shared among all _MAX_PARTICIPANTS_ participants using Shamir's secret sharing, and at least _MIN_PARTICIPANTS_ participants must collaborate to issue a valid signature.
+&emsp;&ensp;_MIN_PARTICIPANTS_ is a positive non-zero integer lesser than or equal to _MAX_PARTICIPANTS_
+&emsp;&ensp;_MAX_PARTICIPANTS_ MUST be a positive integer lesser than the secp256k1 curve order.

+In particular, FROST signing assumes each participant is configured with the following information:
+- An identifier _id_, which is a positive non-zero integer in the range _[1, MAX_PARTICIPANTS]_ and MUST be distinct from the identifier of every other participant.
+- A secret share _secshare<sub>id</sub>_, which is a positive non-zero integer lesser than the secp256k1 curve order.
+This value represents the _i_-th Shamir secret share of the group secret key _s_.
+In particular, _secshare<sub>id</sub>_ is the value _f(id)_ on a secret polynomial _f_ of degree _(MIN_PARTICIPANTS - 1)_, where _s_ is _f(0)_.
+- A Group public key _group_pk_, which is point on the secp256k1 curve.
+- A public share _pubshare<sub>id</sub>_, which is point on the secp256k1 curve.

+> [!NOTE]
+>  The definitions for the secp256k1 curve and its order can be found in the [Notation section](./README.md#notation).

+As key generation for FROST signing is beyond the scope of this document, we do not specify how this information is configured and distributed to the participants.
+Generally, there are two possible key generation mechanisms: one involves a single, trusted dealer (see Appendix D of [FROST RFC draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/15/)), and the other requires performing a distributed key generation protocol (see [BIP FROST DKG draft](https://github.com/BlockstreamResearch/bip-frost-dkg)).

+For a key generation mechanism to be compatible with FROST signing, the participant information it generates MUST successfully pass both the _ValidateGroupPubkey_ and _ValidatePubshares_ functions (see [Key Generation Compatibility](./README.md#key-generation-compatibility)).

+> [!IMPORTANT]
+> It should be noted that while passing these functions ensures functional compatibility, it does not guarantee the security of the key generation mechanism.

 ### General Signing Flow

-The signing protocol is designed to operate with a specified number of signer participants, referred to as _NUM_PARTICIPANTS_.
+FROST signing is designed to be executed by a predetermined number of signer participants, referred to as _NUM_PARTICIPANTS_.
 This value is a positive non-zero integer that MUST be at least _MIN_PARTICIPANTS_ and MUST NOT exceed _MAX_PARTICIPANTS_.
-Therefore, the selection of signing participants from the group must be performed outside the protocol.
+Therefore, the selection of signing participants from the participant group must be performed outside the signing protocol, prior to its initiation.

 Whenever the signing participants want to sign a message, the basic order of operations to create a threshold-signature is as follows: